-We are working with universities from across the UK to promote the fair to their students and alumnae.
-We have the UK’s biggest university, The Open University, as well as three out of the four oldest, Oxford, St Andrews and Glasgow.
-See a full list of participating on our main careers page.
+For our first fair, we worked with universities from across the UK to promote the fair to their students and alumnae, including the UK’s biggest university, The Open University, as well as three out of the four oldest, Oxford, St Andrews and Glasgow.
+See a full list on our main careers page.

 How does an online careers fair work?